-According to the National Sporting Goods Association, consumer spending on camping equipment in the United States was estimated at almost 1.9 billion U.S. dollars in 2012, while the Outdoor Foundation reported that camping equipment sales in the U.S. totaled 1.6 billion U.S. dollars in 2011.
-The Sporting Goods Manufacturers Association meanwhile stated in its annual Manufacturers Sales by Category Report that camping equipment wholesale sales had a total value of about 2.35 billion U.S. dollars in 2015.
+According to the National Sporting Goods Association, consumer spending on camping equipment in the United States was forecasted to reach approximately 1.69 billion U.S. dollars in 2015, while the Outdoor Foundation reported that camping equipment sales in the U.S. totaled 1.6 billion U.S. dollars in 2011.
+The Sporting Goods Manufacturers Association meanwhile stated in its annual Manufacturers Sales by Category Report that camping equipment wholesale sales had a total value of about 2.56 billion U.S. dollars in 2017.
 The reported figures vary depending on what kind of products and segments the sources include in their estimations.

 For 2017, the Recreational Vehicle Industry Association estimates that around 505 thousand recreational vehicles (e.g. travel trailers, fifth wheel trailers, folding camp trailers, truck campers, motorhomes) will be sold (wholesale shipments) in the United States.